ProyectoIntegrador2018/Tenderos/README.md

 3. Click on Create a New Virtual Device and choose a phone template from the list and click on next.

 4. Select a system image for your virtual device, click on download and then on Finish.
+Be sure to use a virtual machine or device with google services (Google Play) to be able to run the app.
+This is very important as is a requirement for Firebase.

 You now have your setup ready to open and run the project.